Keep kids learning with daily schedules and activities. Go to Wide Open School

-The site has an extensive collection of powerful curricula that teachers can use as is or adapt to their students' needs.
-Lessons tend to be one to two hours long and units can last a few weeks, so teachers should take time to plan and think about the best ways to integrate these materials into their classrooms.
+The site has an extensive collection of powerful curricula that teachers can use as-is or adapt to their students' needs.
+Lessons tend to be one to two hours long and units can last a few weeks, so teachers should take time to plan and think about the best ways to integrate these materials into their classroom.
 Most lessons are designed for whole-class instruction, but supplementary materials can be used for independent research and review.

 Due to the sensitive nature of the topics covered, it's important to create a safe environment that nurtures respect for multiple perspectives and open discussion.
 If possible, teachers should attend one of the professional development sessions, not only to learn about any new content, but also to pick up some instructional strategies associated with the program.Continue reading Show less

-Facing History and Ourselves provides tools for exploring the Holocaust and other examples of mass violence.
+Facing History and Ourselves is a free website with resources for teaching about and combating hatred and bigotry.
 The website has free lesson plans, units, resource collections, videos, and podcasts, and the materials here are interdisciplinary as well as Common Core-aligned.
 For example, the social studies unit, Choices in Little Rock, explores civic choices and includes supplementary writing strategies and prompts.

 Facing History and Ourselves offers engaging curriculum resources that are intended to help students become socially responsible adults.
 Studies have shown that these materials are effective in reducing prejudice, encouraging tolerance, increasing knowledge, and improving academic skills.
 As an example, Facing History’s core unit on the Holocaust, Decision-Making in Times of Injustice, begins with students creating a class contract to foster a respectful environment.
 The unit continues with an examination of the choices made by those living in Germany during the WWII era.
 As students study the history, an emphasis is placed on helping them build personal connections, as seen with the "Where I'm From" poetry activity.